Paypal Payment Option

 How it works: Please click for more information.

-To those who have been patient, I appreciate your character as understanding fellow human beings and animal lovers, realizing that I do not make these puppies in my garage and I have no control over the size of litters, color, or gender, nor do I know ahead of time that a particular female isn't going to have enough of a particular color/gender to accommodate the reservations I have taken ahead.
-Nature is in control here though I try to be careful not to take reservations that I cannot accommodate reasonably quickly, I also try to be good about discussing this when inquiries are made into reserving ahead so that everyone is on the same page and understands what we are dealing with regarding chances and time it takes to get what color/gender pup they desire.
+To those who have been patient, I appreciate your character as understanding fellow human beings and animal lovers, realizing that I do not make these puppies in my garage and I have no control over the size of litters, color, or gender, nor do I know ahead of time that a particular female isn't going to have enough of a particular color/gender to accommodate the reservations I have taken.
+Nature is in control here, though I try to be careful about discussing this when inquiries are made into reserving ahead so that everyone is on the same page and understands what we are dealing with regarding chances and time it takes to get what color/gender pup they desire.
 This website is also full of details.

-I can assure you that I am very fair about order of reservation, opening emails in the order that they are sent to me, etc. No one waits very long when you consider that dogs only come into heat every 6 months, with 62 days gestation.
-I can normally get you a pup pretty quickly (6-7 weeks after birth/8 weeks if flying).
+I can assure you that I am very fair about order of reservation, even opening emails in the order that they are sent to me, etc. No one waits very long when you consider that dogs only come into heat every 6 months, with 62 days gestation.
+I can normally get you a pup pretty quickly, though there has been a shortage of blue females lately.

 Scroll down for pictures of females/males and past litters of pups and pictures of full grown pups that some of my past customers have sent to me.
 This helps you to visualize what your pup may look like, depending upon which litter you get a pup from.